-The products subject to recall bear the establishment number “EST. 18894” inside the USDA mark of inspection.
-These products were shipped to a various retail locations in New York.
+The products subject to recall bear establishment number “EST. 31638” inside the USDA mark of inspection.
+These items were shipped to various retail locations in California.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Media and consumers with questions about the recall can contact George Velazquez, HACCP Manager, at (714) 543-1310.

 Consumers with food safety questions can "Ask Karen," the FSIS virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from 10 a.m. to 4 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.
 The online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at: http://www.fsis.usda.gov/reportproblem.

 |Class I||This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.|

 |Class II||This is a health hazard situation where there is a remote probability of adverse health consequences from the use of the product.|